Galicia – Northern Spain

 Not included in the sailing event price are: flights, transfers, outboards, personal insurance, victualling, meals ashore, diesel, bed linen, end cleaning, water, National Park fees, mooring fees, and any personal expenditure.

 The Club’s standard terms and conditions apply.
-Full details can be found here but in summary:
+In summary:

 - Paying your deposit commits you to the trip and to paying all payments as and when required.